-Whether your next dinner guests are vegetarians or meat eaters, this impressive vegetable shawarma will surely draw "oohs" and "aahs" when it hits the table.
+Typically made from lamb or chicken, this impressive vegetable shawarma will surely draw "oohs" and "aahs" from vegetarians and meat eaters alike.
 The tower of fall vegetables is marinated in a medley of warm spices and olive oil before they are roasted to perfection in the oven -- no spit roaster required.

 Whisk together the pumpkin spice blend, chili powder, dried oregano, cumin, 2 teaspoons garlic powder, 2 teaspoons salt and 1 1/2 teaspoons black pepper in a large bowl.
 Heat 1/2 cup of the olive oil in a small saucepan over medium heat until it starts to shimmer, 2 to 4 minutes.
 Pour the hot oil over the spices, then whisk to combine.
 Set aside to cool slightly.